mil/School/notes/PHIL-4224/Final/Structure-of-J.md

     - Klein responds that pointing out that accepting this kind of arbitariness avoids PAA simply by remaining prudential.
 This line of reasoning is purely to help achieve The goal and is only one way the goal may be achieved.
 We have no reason to this is the ultimate way to achieve a complete and accurate picture.
 THis idea of rationality is purely instrumental in nature.
     - If at the bsae, we must accept that reasons are arbitrary, there seems to be no reason, other than an arbitrary one, that would allow that we should accept any reasons.
 Thus, in line of epistemic questioning we should maintain the purest questioning form of rationality and accept as little as possible in desires to get as close to the truth as possible.

-5. Klein considers and rejects the possibility that infinitism leads to skepticism.
+5. Klein considers and rejects the possibility 2.
+Sosa gives several arguments to the effect that the coherentist critique fails because of its reliance on the Intellectual Model of Justification.
+Explain at least one of those arguments.
+    - If we assume the intellectual model of justification is detrimental for foundtaionalism that further we must accept that any normative theory of epistmology is un-achievable.
+SInce propositional attutiudes can justify propositional attitudes ad no more, how do we say what this set of propositional attutitudes supervenes on.
+    - What is supervenience?

+.that infinitism leads to skepticism.
 Explain that objection and Klein’s response.
     - The genereal idea is that infinitism will lead into skepticism.
 Under infinitism there is no way to "settle" an issue because all reasoning seems to rest upon inferences.
 There are no foundations and thus all justification is conditional or provisional and no belief will ever become unprovisionally justified.
     - The answer Klein gives is that it may be that you can never "settle" matters once and for all.
 Skepticism will always reamin as long as there is no nitty gritty concrete answer to these questions.
 A theory X is not justified in transcendence, but rather any theory X is just more justified than other theory Y,Z, and W. Thus, it is true that we won't have any sort of "lifetime" garuntee that settles our knowledge once and for all... however, this is what makes human knowledge distinct from other seemingly doxastic kinds of knowledge.
 OUr garuntee is limited.
 Whenever we may think any proposition p to be true, J is out limited garuntee that assures us we can question and try to figure out why that is the case.